Lyletimotheus/Lyletimotheus/README.md

 ### Hi there 👋

+My name is Lyle Timotheus and I am a self-taught developer.
+Feel free to reach to me if you want to work on a project.

+I will try to update this section with more information as soon as my life becomes interesting.

 <!--
 **Lyletimotheus/Lyletimotheus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.